 - You may challenge a trademark registration issued by the USPTO by filing a petition to cancel the registration with the Trademark Trial & Appeal Board (TTAB).

 - You may challenge an application for trademark registration at the USPTO by filing an opposition with the TTAB within 30 days after it is published in the Official Gazette.

 - You may file a declaratory judgment lawsuit, asking a court to declare that your mark does not infringe the trademark owner's mark, and/or that the trademark owner's mark is invalid.

 - If you are already a defendant in an infringement lawsuit, you may assert an "affirmative defense" and/or a counterclaim against the plaintiff challenging the validity of the plaintiff's trademark.

 Again, a U.S.-licensed attorney with trademark expertise can help advise you about the various options available to challenge trademark registrations and applications.
 Please see the "Do I need an attorney?" section for further information.

 McCarthy on Trademarks & Unfair Competition (4th ed.
 2014)

 Trademark Manual of Examining Procedure (Oct.
 2014)

 The information presented on this site does not constitute legal advice.
-It should not be considered to replace advice from an attorney.
+It should not be considered a substitute for advice from a U.S.-licensed attorney.
 Reference to any specific organizations, attorneys, law firms, corporations, or websites does not constitute the USPTO's endorsement or recommendation.

 Comments, or suggestions, including about the resources you'd like to see?
 Please let us know by emailing TMFeedback@uspto.gov.